Octane rating: Effects

 Higher octane ratings correlate to higher activation energies: the amount of applied energy required to initiate combustion.
 Since higher octane fuels have higher activation energy requirements, it is less likely that a given compression will cause uncontrolled ignition, otherwise known as autoignition, self-ignition, pre-ignition, detonation, or knocking.

 Because octane is a measured and/or calculated rating of the fuel's ability to resist autoignition, the higher the octane of the fuel, the harder that fuel is to ignite and the more heat is required to ignite it.
 The result is that a hotter ignition spark is required for ignition.
 Creating a hotter spark requires more energy from the ignition system, which in turn increases the parasitic electrical load on the engine.
 The spark also must begin earlier in order to generate sufficient heat at the proper time for precise ignition.
-As octane, ignition spark energy, and the need for precise timing increase, the engine becomes more difficult to "tune" and keep "in tune".
-The resulting sub-optimal spark energy and timing can cause major engine problems, from a simple "miss" to uncontrolled detonation and catastrophic engine failure.
+As octane, ignition spark energy, and the need for precise timing increase, the engine becomes more difficult to tune and keep in tune.
+The resulting sub-optimal spark energy and timing can cause major engine problems, from a simple misfire to uncontrolled detonation and catastrophic engine failure.

-Mechanically within the cylinder, stability can be visualized as having a flame wave initiate at the spark plug and then "travel in a fairly uniform manner across the combustion chamber" with the expanding gas mix pushing the piston throughout the entirety of the power stroke.
+Mechanically within the cylinder, stability can be visualized as having a flame wave initiate at the spark plug and then travel in a fairly uniform manner across the combustion chamber with the expanding gas mix pushing the piston throughout the entirety of the power stroke.
 A stable gasoline and air mix will combust when the flame wave reaches the molecules, adding heat at the interface.
 Knock occurs when a secondary flame wave forms from instability and then travels against the path of the primary flame wave, thus depriving the power stroke of its uniformity and causing issues including power loss and heat buildup.

-The other rarely-discussed reality with high-octane fuels associated with "high performance" is that as octane increases, the specific gravity and energy content of the fuel per unit of weight are reduced.
+The other rarely-discussed reality with high-octane fuels associated with "high performance" engines is that as octane increases, the specific gravity and energy content of the fuel per unit of weight are reduced.
 The net result is that to make a given amount of power, more high-octane fuel must be burned in the engine.
-Lighter and "thinner" fuel also has a lower specific heat, so the practice of running an engine "rich" to use excess fuel to aid in cooling requires richer and richer mixtures as octane increases.
+Lighter and thinner fuel also has a lower specific heat, so the practice of cooling the engine by means of running a rich fuel to air ratio requires an ever-increasing amount of fuel as octane increases.

-Higher-octane, lower-energy-dense "thinner" fuels often contain alcohol compounds incompatible with the stock fuel system components, which also makes them hygroscopic.
-They also evaporate away much more easily than heavier, lower-octane fuel which leads to more accumulated contaminants in the fuel system.
-It is typically the and the compounds in the fuel that have the most detrimental effects on the engine fuel system components, as such acids corrode many metals used in gasoline fuel systems.
+Thinner high-octane fuels often contain alcohol compounds, making them hygroscopic and incompatible with older fuel system components.
+They also evaporate away much more easily than heavier, lower-octane fuels which leads to more accumulated contaminants in the fuel system.
+Additionally, components of the fuel - particularly alkenes and oxygenates - will slowly polymerize into gum-like solids colloquially referred to as varnish.